 The COVID-19 Community Vulnerability Index (CCVI) is an indicator, on a scale from 0-1, that can show how and why communities are vulnerable to the pandemic.
 Identifying this index aims at developing solutions to better plan, prepare, and respond to the pandemic.
 Fresno County scored 0.93 (Emory University, n.d.) which indicates a very high vulnerability to have worse health, economic, and social outcomes of the pandemic.
 According to the CDC social vulnerability index data 2018 database, Fresno County also scored very high on socioeconomic vulnerability (0.9), minority/language vulnerability (1.0), and housing/transportation vulnerability (0.8), which all range from 0-1.0.
 (Emory University, n.d.)
 As of February 2021, Fresno County had a total of 95,393 reported cases and 1,443 deaths related to COVID-19 (FDCPH, 2021).

 Data from the Fresno County Department of Public Health (2021) shows that Latinx comprise 45% of all confirmed cases, have the highest number of COVID-19 related deaths among all races/ethnicities, and have the highest number of individuals who died from COVID-19 under the age of 65 year.
+There is no data available on deaths of those with disabilities.
 Starting from June 2020, COVID-19 incidence has increased in some rural communities such as Selma, Sanger, Reedley, and Parlier (FDCPH, 2021).
 The cumulative reported cases per 10,000 residents are highest in rural areas where the majority of residents are Latinx (see Figure 1 and 2).

 Figure 2.
 A map showing the distribution of COVID-19 cases in the county as of February 2021.